ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Martin: most restrictive, least permissive

-Timid Robot: having a resolution past is importand and we need to decide on interaction between location based and asset based.
+Timid Robot: having a resolution past is important and we need to decide on interaction between location based and asset based.
 We might hit robots.txt and stops and never sees content that's permissive assuming that all the content that is permissive.

 Glenn: what we should do is to consider the signal at the time of transaction. on a per access basis the most restrictive for that transaction. we don't deal with combinations of multiple transactions